hbrittany/ecommerce-website/user-testing-report.md

 User testing was conducted by Brittany Hogg on March 24th, 2014 between the times of 9am and 11am with the following participants:

 - Emily Prochnau
-- Brittany Robertson
+- Kayla Araujo
 - Zhongze Jiang

 ## Tasks

 1. Search for the product "Amrtentia"
-2. Add Memor to cart then checkout
+2. Add 2 amounts of any product to cart
-3. Add 2 Cupid Crystals to cart
+3. Add Memor to cart then checkout

 ---